Heart failure - fluids and diureticsHF - fluids and diuretics; CHF - ICD discharge; Cardiomyopathy - ICD discharge

 Your family members can help you take care of yourself.
 They can keep an eye on how much you drink.
 They can make sure you are taking your medicines the right way.
 And they can learn to recognize your symptoms early.

-Your doctor may ask you to lower the amount of fluids you drink:
+Your health care provider may ask you to lower the amount of fluids you drink:

 - When your heart failure is not very bad, you may not have to limit your fluids too much.

-- As your heart failure gets worse, you may need to limit fluids to 6 - 9 cups a day (about 1 1/2 to 2 liters).
+- As your heart failure gets worse, you may need to limit fluids to 6 to 9 cups (1.5 to 2 liters) a day.

 Tips to Limit Fluids

-Remember, some foods, such as soups, puddings, Jell-O, ice cream, popsicles and others contain fluids.
+Remember, some foods, such as soups, puddings, gelatin, ice cream, popsicles and others contain fluids.
 When you eat chunky soups, use a fork if you can, and leave the broth behind.

-Use a small cup at home for your liquids at meals, and drink just 1 cupful.
-After drinking 1 cup of fluid at a restaurant, turn your cup over to let your server know you do not want more.
+Use a small cup at home for your liquids at meals, and drink just 1 cupful (240 mL).
+After drinking 1 cup (240 mL) of fluid at a restaurant, turn your cup over to let your server know you DO NOT want more.
 Find ways to keep from getting too thirsty:

-- When you're thirsty, chew some gum, rinse your mouth with cold water and spit it out, or suck on something such as hard candy, a slice of lemon, or small pieces of ice.
+- When you are thirsty, chew some gum, rinse your mouth with cold water and spit it out, or suck on something such as hard candy, a slice of lemon, or small pieces of ice.

 - Stay cool.
 Getting overheated will make you thirsty.